streamnsight/oke-kubeflow-manifests/README.md

     ./setup_idcs.sh
     ```

-To troubelshoot issues, check the logs of the `authservice-0` pod in namespace `auth` as well as the dex pod in namespace `istio-system`
+To troubleshoot issues, check the logs of the `authservice-0` pod in namespace `auth` as well as the dex pod in namespace `istio-system`

 ### MySQL external Database